This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Contact your city or county government — they often provide free mulch for local residents.

-- See if your local garden or home improvement store is offering free mulch — sometimes they have more mulch on their hands than they can sell and will offer surplus for free.
+- See if your local garden or home improvement stores are offering free mulch — sometimes they have more mulch on their hands than they can sell and will offer surplus for free.

-- As always, Craigslist is the place to go for free products — including mulch.
+- As always, Craigslist, Freecycle, and Facebook Marketplace are good places to go for free products — including mulch.

 There’s even an app for this!
 Yep — an app to help you find places near you offering free mulch!